SE::DuckDuckGo::Position - Website keyword position checker for DuckDuckGo

 Results processing

-A-Parser allows you to process results directly during scraping, in this section we have provided the most popular use cases for the SE::DuckDuckGo::Position scraper
+A-Parser allows processing results directly during parsing; in this section, we have provided the most popular cases for the SE::DuckDuckGo::Position parser

 Saving domains without zero positions

-The example of simultaneous checking of several domains was taken as a basis (see above in the output options) and a filter was added.
+The example of simultaneous checking of multiple domains (see above in output results examples) was taken as a basis and a filter was added.

-Add a filter and select the position output variable from the drop-down list.
+Add a filter and select the position output variable from the dropdown list.
 Select type: >.
-Then you need to write 0 in Number.
-With this filter, you can remove all results with a zero position.
+Next, enter 0 in Number.
+With such a filter, you can remove all results with a zero position.

 Download example